ME369P-396P-ApplicationProgramming/Final-Project---Tinder-for-Cars/README.md

 This will create a web application that will display cars in surrounding areas that can be 'liked' based on some preset parameters.

+#About the GitHub

+Building this application has been challenging, and the group went through a lot of different versions of code.
+Within the main branch older pieces of code can be found, to see the developement.
+But to see and use the right application the "Final" folder, should be used.

 # Members

 Hannah Long, Rohith Maturi, Kevin Nguyen, Emil Søeberg